Maximinodotpy/articles/005 - Hide Text in Images/_blog/article.md

 ---
-name: 'How to hide text in images with python.'
+name: How to hide text in images with python.
-slug: 'how-to-hide-text-in-images-with-python'
+slug: how-to-hide-text-in-images-with-python
-tags: []
+tags:
+  - Python
-category: 'Utility'
+category: Utility
-description: 'Hiding and Reading Text that is hidden in uncompressed images with PIL.'
+description: Hiding and Reading Text that is hidden in uncompressed images with PIL.
 ---

 As Wikipedia states *Steganography is the practice of concealing a message within another message or a physical object* and today, we are going to do this.
 We will make a program that writes text to images and reads it from there.
 We assign pixel values to each possible character.
 This is just a barebones version that you can use as a basis or inspiration for other programs like this.